-For most repairs, except emergencies we will agree which day we will come to do the repair.
-We also offer morning (8am - 12pm) or afternoon (12pm - 4pm) appointments, or we will fit in with school times (10am - 2pm).
+- For most repairs, except emergencies we will agree which day we will come to do the repair.
+We also offer morning (8am 1pm) or afternoon (12pm 4pm) appointments, or we will fit in with school times (10am 2pm) - We will offer all-day appointments in appropriate circumstances.